Yoga Therapy is…

 Q: Can I use yoga therapy as an alternative to mainstream treatment for common conditions and mental health challenges?

-A: This is not recommended.
+A: It is NOT recommended to use Y.T. as an alternative to mainstream treatment.
 Although Yoga Therapy is an effective integrative modality to support with chronic and acute health conditions, just as any other alternative healing method, it is not intended as a substitute for traditional medical care.
-Please continue with your prescribed treatment as you explore yoga therapy as a safe, beneficial modality with the potential to promote health and support healing.
+Please continue with your prescribed treatment as you explore yoga therapy as a safe, beneficial modality with the potential to promote health and support you on your ongoing healing path.
+Please be advised that, as mentioned above, no claims are being made to cure or heal any condition through these services.

-Q: How many sessions do I need in order to experience benefits?
+Q: How many sessions do I need to obtain the desired results?

-A: It varies from case to case, but generally 5 to 10 sessions are suggested.
-Although noticeable benefits can be experienced even after a single session, multiple sessions might be necessary to obtain and consolidate lasting results.
+A: This varies from case to case, but generally, at least 5 to 10 sessions are suggested.
+Although noticeable benefits can be experienced even after a single session, multiple sessions might be necessary to obtain lasting results.
+Also, please remember that a goal-oriented approach can often hinder rather than accelerate progress, and the healing journey is not always a straight line.

 It is important to note that ultimately, improvements are greatly dependent on the client’s willingness to put the learnings to use in everyday life and consistently practice the suggested Home Plan.